Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Acceleration. Proofs of Theorems , and

 In $\circled{1}$, we used Lipschitzness to bound the first factor.
-We also used the diameter of $ Q$ to bound the last factor and the smoothness of $f(\cdot)$ to bound the first factor of the second summand.
+We also used the diameter of $ \Q$ to bound the last factor and the smoothness of $\ftilted(\cdot)$ to bound the first factor of the second summand.

-For the third summand, we will bound the first factor using Cauchy-Schwartz, smoothness of $f(\cdot)$ and the diameter of $ Q$.
-We just proved in \eqref{eq:lipschitzness_of_Gamma} that $\hat{\Gamma}_{i}$ is Lipschitz, so use use this property for the second factor.
+For the third summand, we will bound the first factor using Cauchy-Schwartz, Lipschitzness of $\ftilted(\cdot)$ and the diameter of $ \Q$.
+We just proved in \eqref{eq:lipschitzness_of_Gamma} that $\Gammahat[i]$ is Lipschitz, so use this property for the second factor.
 The result is the following

-Applying the bounds of the three summands \eqref{eq:first_summand}, \eqref{eq:lipschitzness_of_Gamma}, \eqref{eq:second_summand}, \eqref{eq:third_summand} into \eqref{lipschitzness_of_G} we obtain the inequality $\abs{G_i(\lambda') - G_i(\lambda)} \leq \hat{L}\abs{\lambda'-\lambda}$ for
+Applying the bounds of the three summands \eqref{eq:first_summand}, \eqref{eq:lipschitzness_of_Gamma}, \eqref{eq:second_summand}, \eqref{eq:third_summand} into \eqref{lipschitzness_of_G} we obtain the inequality $\abs{\Gbinsearch[i](\lambda') - \Gbinsearch[i](\lambda)} \leq \hat{L}\abs{\lambda'-\lambda}$ for